Woo Bum-kon incident: Attack

-Rampage chronology
+Chronology

-At approximately 9:30 p.m., Woo shot his first victim and entered the local post office, where he killed three phone operators and cut the phone lines.
-He next went to Torongni, where he threw a grenade and shot at passers-by in the marketplace, killing six people.
-He also wounded Chun Mal-soon, who had gone to investigate after hearing shots in the village.
-From that point on, he proceeded from village to village, taking advantage of his position as a police officer to gain entry to houses and shoot their inhabitants.

-At 10:30 p.m., Woo took 18-year-old schoolboy Kim Ju-dong (김주동) hostage and moved to Ungye-Ri (운계리), where he ordered Kim to get him a soft drink from a grocery store owned by 52-year-old Shin We-do (신외도).
+At approximately 9:30 p.m., Woo shot and killed a pedestrian before entering the local post office in Togok, where he killed three people, including a telephone operator, and cut the phone lines.
+At about 10:00 p.m., Woo returned to Apgok, where he fatally shot six people and wounded Chun, who had gone out to find him.
+At 10:30 p.m., outside of Ungye, Woo took 18-year-old schoolboy Kim Ju-dong (김주동) hostage and ordered Kim to get him a soft drink from a grocery store owned by 52-year-old Shin We-do (신외도).
 After getting what he had asked for, Woo killed Kim and then attacked the store owner and his family.
-Shin managed to escape after being shot in the leg, though his wife Son Won-jeom and his daughters Chang-sun and Su-jeong were killed.
-Woo continued his shooting at the market-place, killing a total of 18 people in that village, before making his way towards Pyongchon-Ni.
+Shin managed to escape after being shot in the leg while his wife Son Won-jeom and his daughters Chang-sun and Su-jeong were killed.
+Woo continued his shooting at the marketplace, killing an additional 14 residents before making his way towards Pyeongchon.

-At Pyongchon-Ni, he shot a family of four in their beds before traveling to another house where the owner was awake.
-When the owner of the house saw the armed policeman and asked what had happened, Woo explained that there was an alert as North Korean agents had been spotted.
-The man invited Woo into the house for dinner, during which the latter complained about his small salary and his transfer from Pusan to the countryside.
-Woo eventually began shooting at the guests after one of them remarked that his ammunition did not look real.
-He killed twelve people in the house and a further eight in the streets, thus leaving a total of 24 people dead in Pyongchon-ni.
+Arriving in the village at 11:00 p.m., Woo came upon a funeral home, where several residents had gathered for a wake being held inside.
+Although confused at the appearance of an armed policeman, the residents allowed Woo to stay.
+After receiving a drink, Woo paid his respects to the deceased and offered to give ₩3,000 as condolence money.
+At this point, one of the guests noticed the grenades around Woo's waist, prompting him to ask Woo to set down his drink and explain why he was carrying the weapons.
+When another guest, apparently believing the firearms to be unloaded, touched one of the carbines and asked why Woo would carry empty guns, Woo opened fire on the guests.

 Police response, Woo's death

 Although police were alerted within minutes of the first shots being fired, it took them an hour to gather a team of 37 officers to search for the gunman, and the national police headquarters in Seoul was not informed until 1:40 a.m.
-Around that time, just 4 km (2.5 mi) from the police station in Kungryu, Woo found refuge in a farmhouse belonging to 68-year-old Suh In-Su, claiming that he was chasing a Communist infiltrator, and that the family should gather in the main room of the house so he could protect them.
+Around that time, Woo found refuge in a farmhouse belonging to 68-year-old Suh In-Su, claiming that he was chasing a Communist infiltrator, and that the family should gather in the main room of the house so he could protect them.
 When the family gathered at his request, he held them hostage.

-Two hours later, police caught up with him, and as forces closed in, Woo strapped two grenades to his chest and detonated them, killing himself and three of his hostages.
-The homeowner Suh survived although he was seriously injured.
-Police recovered four rounds of ammunition and one hand grenade from inside the farmhouse.
+At around 3:40 a.m., Woo strapped two grenades to his chest and detonated them, killing himself and three of his hostages.
+The homeowner Suh survived, although he was seriously injured.
+Police were unaware of Woo's whereabout until the morning hours.
+Inside the home, police recovered four rounds of ammunition and one hand grenade from inside the farmhouse.